You've signed in with a UCLA undergraduate student account.

 This program is for registered UCLA students holding at least a 25% ASE and/or GSR appointment during the academic year and who have (a) qualified dependent(s).
-An ASE/GSR who meets the standard eligibility requirements will be offered a reimbursement of up to $900 per quarter or $1,350 per semester for childcare costs during the academic year.
-Additionally, an ASE/GSR who meets the standard eligibility criteria for a summer session appointment can be reimbursed up to $900 for eligible expenses incurred during the summer.
-The $900 limit applies regardless of the number of summer terms an ASE/GSR may work in a calendar year.
+An ASE/GSR who meets the standard eligibility requirements will be offered a reimbursement childcare costs during the academic year.
+Additionally, an ASE/GSR who meets the standard eligibility criteria for a summer session appointment can be reimbursed for expenses incurred during the summer.
 To be eligible for reimbursement during the summer term, the ASE/GSR must also be a registered student in the regular academic terms preceding and following the summer session appointment.
+For more information on the amount of reimbursement as applicable, please see the following Agreement between the University of California and the UAW for the Academic Student Employee Unit (BX) and Agreement between the University of California and the UAW for the Graduate Student Researchers Unit (BR).

 Qualified dependent: A qualified dependent(s) shall include children, in the custody of the ASE/GSR, who are age 12 or under on July 1st, i.e., claimed as a dependent on the ASE/GSR tax return.